Indonesia Film

 As your sponsor, we’ll provide guidance, review your application, provide you a support letter, then coordinate with the Film Development Center here in Indonesia to expedite approval for your project.

-Once your film permit is issued, we submit that and other documents to issue your journalist visas, then forward the visas direct to you, via email.
+Once your film permit is issued, we submit that and other documents to issue your film visas, then forward the visas direct to you, via email.
 Thanks to the recent implementation of e-visas, there’s no longer any need to submit passports at embassies.
 Big plus for peripatetic film crews!

 What documents do I need for my film permit application?